INTJ vs HSP: Why You Might Be Both (And What That Means)

 Understanding this helped me make sense of why I could forget to eat while absorbed in a project, then suddenly crash when the delayed sensory signals finally broke through.
 The inferior function isn’t good at modulating sensory information, and the HSP trait means there’s more information to modulate.

-Why Many INTJs Don’t Recognize Their Sensitivity
+Why Don’t Many INTJs Recognize Their Own Sensitivity?

 The INTJ stereotype centers on logic, strategy, and emotional reserve.
 When you identify with that profile, acknowledging sensitivity can feel like admitting to a flaw in your self-concept.
 I resisted the HSP label for years because it seemed incompatible with how I understood my own cognition.